8. Forcing people to work

 In the wake of World War II, courts in the Allied occupation zones prosecuted senior German industrialists for their active participation in a system of forced labour and slavery established to exploit prisoners of war and inmates in concentration camps.

-Directors and officers of three companies, Krupp AG, I. G. Farben, and Flick Holding Company faced charges of ‘slave labor’.
-In practice this meant charges of war crimes and crimes against humanity often based on the same or related facts.
+Directors and officers of three companies, Krupp AG, I. G. Farben, and Flick Holding Company faced charges of ‘slave labor’ (the Tribunals often used the terms ‘slavery’, ‘slave labour’, and ‘forced labour’ interchangeably.)
 The evidence gathered by the prosecution described a vast system of forced labour, both within Germany and throughout the territories it occupied, which was geared towards sustaining the German war economy and at the same time was integrated to the Nazi policy of genocide through work and murder in concentration camps.

-Farben was shown to have a close connection to the use of slave labour, based upon the close relationship between the establishment and operation of the Auschwitz/Birkenau concentration camp and Farben factories established nearby.
-Prisoners of war were employed in construction work at the Farben and evidence was presented that management actively sought from the Reich Labour Program concentration camp inmates, as well as Russian and Polish forced labourers.
+I.G.
+Farben was shown to have used slave labour from the Auschwitz/Birkenau concentration camp, in the Farben factories established nearby.
+Evidence was presented that management actively sought from the Reich Labour Program, concentration camp inmates, as well as Russian and Polish forced labourers.
+The Tribunal stated that the company claim of being forced to use slave labour was not born out buy the facts:

 “These workers were not forced on Farben.
 We are convinced beyond a reasonable doubt that the officials in charge of Farben construction went beyond the necessity created by the pressure of governmental officials and may be justly charged with taking the initiative in planning for and availing themselves of the use of concentration-camp labor.’